June 6 2019

 development.
 The technology was revived during

-the first few years of this century, and at least one company has a prototype ready for implementation.
+the first few years of this century, and at least one company has a design for prototyping.

-Molten salt reactors can be mass produced in factories
+Molten salt reactors can be mass produced in shipyards

 at scales ranging from backyard sized to giga-sized, and